 Why study here?

-You can develop into a professional jazz composer under the guidance of Finland’s leading musicians and international top names and learn to express yourself in your own unique way through your compositions.
+You can develop into a professional jazz composer under the guidance of Finland’s leading musicians, composers and international top names and learn to express yourself in your own unique way through your compositions.

 Content and objective of the programme

 As a student, you will receive the necessary knowledge and skills in African-American music, music culture and performance practices to become a professional.
 Upon graduating, you may take on demanding roles as a composer, arranger, orchestra conductor and pedagogue.